Testing Management: What It Really Means to Lead Quality

 Media streaming testing is a relatively new direction of quality assurance, which means that even the most seasoned QA teams delivering software testing in media and entertainment are encountering certain challenges and roadblocks that require creative solutions.
 These are the five biggest challenges of OTT application testing.

 Streaming services are typically available on a wide variety of platforms ranging from budget to flagship smartphones and from 10-year-old laptops to 4K TVs.
 This makes it difficult for an average testing team to source all the devices needed for cross-platform testing.
 Of course, there is always the option to use virtual machines that allow the team to increase the coverage.
-However, virtual testing does not usually take into account seemingly insignificant hardware and software peculiarities that can dramatically impact the app’s performance.
+However, virtual testing does not usually take into account the seemingly insignificant hardware and software peculiarities that can dramatically impact the app’s performance.

 Most streaming applications are available not just as native applications, but also as browser apps.
 This creates an additional challenge for the team performing streaming media testing: in addition to accounting for different hardware and software characteristics of the devices, it’s also important to incorporate the variety of browsers and operating systems, as well as their combinations.
-Naturally, it can be very hard to test all the combinations given the time and budget constraints.
+Naturally, it can be very hard to test all the combinations, given the time and budget constraints.

 It’s safe to say that OTT services depend on a high-speed internet connection more than any other software niche.
-The higher the speed, the less time will the player spend buffering and the happier will the user be with the service.
+The higher the speed, the less time the player will spend buffering and the happier the user will be with the service.
 Unfortunately, creating varying network environments with different speeds and other parameters is a challenge of its own.
 Moreover, the QA team also needs to take into account the application’s behavior when the connection is irregular — for example, when the user is traveling.

 Streaming platforms frequently need to deal with network traffic spikes.
 Big sporting events, awards ceremonies, or blockbuster premieres cause millions of users to tune in at the same time.
 And even though peak load doesn’t happen every day, the testing team needs to verify the stability and performance of the application under different traffic conditions.
 This is where the media streaming app testing team may encounter another challenge, as it can be difficult to project different traffic scenarios with limited resources.